 If you and your spouse's joint net worth and gross estate value is projected to be significantly above the $5.45 million line, then it may be time to start talking estate tax reduction strategies, which may include an irrevocable life insurance trust (ILIT).

 An irrevocable life insurance trust is an estate planning tool that allows for the possible exclusion of life insurance proceeds from the estate tax by acting as both the owner and beneficiary of life insurance policies.
-If the legal owner of a large life insurance policy passes and that person's gross estate value is greater that the current estate tax exemption, then the death benefit from the policy would likely be subject to steep estate taxes.
+If the legal owner of a large life insurance policy passes and that person's gross estate value is greater than the current estate tax exemption, then the death benefit from the policy would likely be subject to steep estate taxes.
 But with the ILIT serving as both owner and beneficiary, it essentially acts as an estate tax-shielding "middle man" between a life insurance death benefit and its intended beneficiaries.

 In order for the life insurance proceeds to benefit those intended, perhaps the deceased's children, the ILIT has beneficiaries for whom the trustee will invest and administer the proceeds from the policy.
-The life insurance benefit is generally meant to assist beneficiaries of a large estate pay estate taxes without having to dip into the value of the estate itself, which may or may not be liquid.
-So while an ILIT can be a huge help in transferring large life insurance proceeds estate tax-free and providing the cash to pay any applicable estate taxes on the rest of the estate, it doesn't come without it's downsides.
+The life insurance benefit is generally meant to assist beneficiaries of a large estate to pay estate taxes without having to dip into the value of the estate itself, which may or may not be liquid.
+So while an ILIT can be a huge help in transferring large life insurance proceeds estate tax-free and providing the cash to pay any applicable estate taxes on the rest of the estate, it doesn't come without its downsides.

 The Downsides of ILITs

 An irrevocable life insurance trust (ILIT) is, by definition, irrevocable, meaning that once in place it cannot be reversed or amended.
 This is the key drawback to establishing an ILIT, as life and circumstances change.
-But it is this very characteristic of ILITs that excludes for the life insurance proceeds from estate taxes.
+But it is this very characteristic of ILITs that excludes the life insurance proceeds from estate taxes.
 Since the trust is the owner of the insurance policies and cannot be revoked, the insured cannot be deemed as having incidents of ownership, which determines whether or not an asset can be subject to estate taxes.

 Other downsides of ILITs include their complexity and the costs associated not only with establishing the trust but also managing and maintaining it.
-Even so, for families whose estates are large enough to possibly be subject to estate taxes, an irrevocable life insurance trust is still something worth contemplating.
+Even so, for families whose estates are large enough to possibly be subject to estate taxes, an irrevocable life insurance trust is something worth contemplating.

 Would Your Family Benefit from an ILIT?